Menu

 The Advisory Board on Acupuncture assists the Board of Medicine with the “qualifications, examination, licensure, and regulation of acupuncturists.”
 The Advisory Board on Acupuncture is made up of five members appointed by the Governor who serve four-year terms.

-Regulation by the Board of Medicine: Advantages & Disadvantages
+Regulation by the Board of Medicine

-Advantage: Low Licensure Costs ‐ The operating costs of each of the DHP's 13 health regulatory boards are funded by licensure fees.
+The operating costs of each of the DHP's 13 health regulatory boards are funded by licensure fees.
 Since the Board of Medicine oversees 13 medical professions, licensure costs for acupuncturists remain low as we are not solely responsible for funding the Board of Medicine.

-Advantage: Collaboration of Allied Health Professions ‐ The Board of Medicine consists of medical doctors, osteopathic physicians, podiatrists, chiropractors, physician assistants, acupuncturists, radiological technologists, radiological technologists‐limited, respiratory therapists, occupational therapists, athletic trainers, midwives, and polysomnographic technologists.
+The Board of Medicine consists of medical doctors, osteopathic physicians, podiatrists, chiropractors, physician assistants, acupuncturists, radiological technologists, radiological technologists‐limited, respiratory therapists, occupational therapists, athletic trainers, midwives, and polysomnographic technologists.
 This variety in medical professions encourages us to stay in touch and work with our allied health care colleagues.

-Advantage: Competencies and Strong Infrastructure ‐ The Board of Medicine is the largest of health regulatory boards under the Department of Health Professions.
+The Board of Medicine is the largest of health regulatory boards under the Department of Health Professions.
 As a result, it has a strong, stable infrastructure and a large competent staff with which to support its licensees.

-Disadvantage: Lack of Autonomy ‐ It is necessary for us to seek support and approval from the Board of Medicine before making changes to our practice statutes, regulations, and standards.
+It is necessary for us to seek support and approval from the Board of Medicine before making changes to our practice statutes, regulations, and standards.

 4445 Corporation Lane, Ste 264